 Ages: 36 (Patrick), 34 (Aimee)

-Resides: Hickory, NC (moved here in May 2017 from Lufkin, TX)
+Reside: Hickory, NC (moved here in May 2017 from Lufkin, TX)

-Family: Wife Aimee, sons Cameron and Jackson
+Family: Sons Cameron and Jackson

 What made you decide to live here?

 Patrick: The community.
 I came out to interview with Catawba Valley Health System in February/March of 2017.
 I scheduled a Thursday flight, early morning, so I could spend time in the community talking to people who live here.
 My first stop was the Lowe’s Foods in Mountain View.
 I had no idea where I was going or what to expect.
 I went in and talked to customers and cashiers to gauge their perspective of the community.
 I went to a couple other stores just to get a variety of personalities, if you will.
 It was overwhelming the amount of people who love this place and said it’s a great community, it’s a great a family community.
 Being a father of two boys, that was important to me.
 The activity level was high.
 A lot of people said you’ve got mountain biking, you’ve got the lake, so I got really excited about all that.

 Aimee, what’s your experience been in this community, especially as a mom?

 Aimee: This community has exceeded our expectations.
 I was nervous because we were moving from a really small town and numbers-wise, I didn’t know if this is going to be any better.
 After Patrick came out here, he kept saying, “You’re going to love it.”
 I wasn’t sure, but when we came out to look for a house I loved it.
 We were here just for a weekend and I loved it.
 Once we got settled in, the kids got started in swimming right off the bat.
 The boys swim on a team with kids who are all different ages and from different schools, and they all get along.
 That kind of changed everything.